OldLipe/attention-vs-convolution-sits/README.md

-# Comparative Analysis of Pixel-Based and Object-Based Approaches for SITS Classification
+# Comparative Analysis of Attention-Based and Convolution-Based Approaches for SITS Classification
 [![rc](https://img.shields.io/badge/research%20compendium-ready-brightgreen)](#)

 This repository contains code, data, and results for work replication.
 Based on a research compendium, all the data is available.